Virginia Department of Corrections: History

 "Community Corrections" philosophy and policy officially began being used in the Commonwealth of Virginia on October 1, 1942, designated as the Probation and Parole Services Agency, with the employees of the division referred to as Probation and Parole Officers.
 By an act of the Virginia General Assembly in 1944, the VADOC was officially formed out of the former Virginia Department of Welfare and Institutions, the Virginia Parole Board, and the Virginia Department of Probation and Parole Services.
 Today, the VADOC oversees all operations of the Commonwealth's corrections facilities.

 Organizational structure

 The VADOC is an agency of the Virginia Office of Public Safety.
-Virginia Secretary of Public Safety Brian Moran oversees 12 government agencies, including the VADOC.
-The VADOC's department director Harold Clarke came to Virginia after serving as the Nebraska Department of Corrections Director, the Secretary of the Washington State Department of Corrections, and the Commissioner of the Massachusetts Department of Corrections.
-He was appointed as Director of the VADOC by Governor Bob McDonnell in October 2010, and began his term in November 2010.
+Virginia Secretary of Public Safety Terrance Cole oversees 12 government agencies, including the VADOC.
+The VADOC's department director Chadwick Dotson was appointed to the position by Governor Glenn Youngkin in September 2023 to succeed Harold Clarke, who had announced his retirement after serving as director since November 2010.
+Dotson, a retired judge, had previously served as the chair of the Virginia Parole Board.

 Underneath the director are three divisions — Operations, Re-entry & Programs and Communication, and Administration — each overseen by a deputy director.